ReactiveBayes/RxInfer.jl/docs/src/manuals/comparison.md

 # RxInfer.jl breakdown

 - **Universality**: `RxInfer.jl` shines in formulating intricate models derived from the exponential family distributions.
-The package encompasses not only commonly used distributions such as Gaussian or Bernoulli, but also specialized stochastic nodes that epitomize prevalent probabilistic models like [Autoregressive models](@ref ARmodel), [Gamma Mixture models](@ref GammaMixturemodel), among others.
-Furthermore, `RxInfer.jl` adeptly manages deterministic transformations of variables from the exponential family, see [Delta node](@ref delta-node-manual).
-Yet, for models outside the exponential family, `RxInfer.jl` might not be the prime choice.
-Such models would mandate the creation of novel nodes and corresponding rules, as illustrated [in](@id create-node).
+The package encompasses not only commonly used distributions such as Gaussian or Bernoulli, but also specialized stochastic nodes that represents prevalent probabilistic models like [Autoregressive models](@ref ARmodel), [Gamma Mixture models](@ref GammaMixturemodel), among others.
+Furthermore, `RxInfer.jl` proficiently manages deterministic transformations of variables from the exponential family, see [Delta node](@ref delta-node-manual).
+Nevertheless, for models outside the exponential family, `RxInfer.jl` might not be the good choice.
+Such models would require the creation of novel nodes and corresponding rules, as illustrated [in](@id create-node).

 - **Efficiency**: `RxInfer.jl` distinguishes itself with its inference engine rooted in reactive message passing.
-This modus operandi is supremely efficient, facilitating real-time propagation of updates across the system, endorsing parallelization, interruptibility, and more.
-However, the current rendition of `RxInfer.jl` hasn't harnessed all these potentials.
+This approach is supremely efficient, facilitating real-time propagation of updates across the system, supporting parallelization, interruptibility, and more.
+However, the current version of `RxInfer.jl` hasn't harnessed all these potentials.

 - **Modularity**: Broadly, the toolboxes in the table aren't modular in the truest sense.
-They don't champion the fusion of models by integrating smaller models.
+They don't offer the fusion of models by integrating smaller models.
 While `RxInfer.jl` currently doesn't support this, a solution is on the horizon:

 ```julia
 @model function inner_inner(τ, y)